ritaturk/xenko-docs/manual/graphics/materials/material-attributes.md

 The specular workflow provides more control on the actual specular color but requires to carefully modify the diffuse color accordingly.

-Unlike the metallness workflow, It allows to have a different specular color from the diffuse color even in low reflectance scenarios, allowing some materials with special behavior.
+Unlike the metalness workflow, It allows to have a different specular color from the diffuse color even in low reflectance scenarios, allowing some materials with special behavior.

 > **Note**
 >